endurox-dev/endurox/README.md

 # endurox
-EnduroX is Open Source Middleware Platform for Distributed Transaction Processing
+Enduro/X is Open Source Middleware Platform for Distributed Transaction Processing

 It is modern, microservices based middleware for writing distributed, open